 - New Vision University Hospital, Tbilisi, Georgia

-For most people, withdrawal symptoms will significantly diminish in 1 to 2 weeks.
-However, some people experience post-acute withdrawal syndrome, which can last weeks, months, or even years.
-The period and intensity of withdrawal symptoms largely depend on the individual, the nature of their drug use, and the method of treatment they use.
+Most people overcome morphine withdrawal symptoms in one to two weeks.
+However, some experience post-acute withdrawal syndrome, which can last weeks, months, or even years.
+The duration of morphine withdrawal symptoms depends on individual factors, including the treatment you use.
 The recovery period lasts only a few days at an ANR treatment center.

-At the ANR Clinic, we offer an opioid addiction treatment program. is an extremely effective treatment that treats addiction by restoring the endorphin-receptor balance to regular levels.
-It is a much faster addiction treatment than other programs such as inpatient rehab, residential treatment programs, intensive outpatient rehab, and even medication-assisted treatment using medicines like methadone or buprenorphine.
+ANR stands for Accelerated Neuro-Regulation, which is an extremely effective opioid addiction treatment that restores the endorphin-receptor balance to regular levels.
+It is a much faster and safer addiction treatment than other programs, such as inpatient rehab, intensive outpatient rehab, and even medication-assisted treatment using medicines like methadone or buprenorphine.